tuckergs/smb2-cmmod/README.md

 ## Wat?

 This is a program that modifies the challenge mode difficulties in mkb2.main_loop.rel.
-It can change what levels a difficulty contains, and it could set the maximum alloted time for the levels.
+It can change what levels a difficulty contains, and it could set the maximum alloted time for ANY level

 ## Compiling